 An automatically-generated construction variable containing the Fortran compiler command-line option for specifying the directory location where the Fortran compiler should place any module files that happen to get generated during compilation.
-The value of \$FORTRANMODFLAG is created by prepending/appending \$FORTRANMODDLAG.
-DIRPREFIX and \$FORTRANMODDLAG.
+The value of \$FORTRANMODFLAG is created by respectively prepending and appending \$FORTRANMODDIRPREFIX and \$FORTRANMODDIRSUFFIX to the beginning and end of the directory in \$FORTRANMODDIR.